Geneseo holds special Council meeting to address Budget issues

 Mayor Johnson also stated that in past years, regardless of who was on the Council, ""It was enough to balance the budget, no one though of preparing for bad times."

-Officer Tim XXXXX, commented at the end of the meeting, that he has been with the force 29 years, and that the Unions want to work with the City to help through this crisis, but they would like to be able to add the one officer in a year's time.
+Officer Tim Steines, commented at the end of the meeting, that he has been with the force only 10 months, and that the Unions want to work with the City to help through this crisis, but they would like to be able to add the one officer in a year's time.

 Details of the proposed budget are available on the city's website, included in the Agenda for the May 26 Council of the Whole.